 How much Vitamin B12 do you need?

-- The recommended dietary allowance (RDA) of Vitamin B12 is 2.4 μg/day, though slightly more is needed by women who are pregnant (2.6mcg) or breastfeeding (2.8mcg).
+The recommended dietary allowance (RDA) of Vitamin B12 is 2.4 mcg/day, though slightly more is needed by women who are pregnant (2.6mcg) or breastfeeding (2.8mcg).
 Dosages for babies and children are as follows:

-- Good sources of B12 include meat, milk, eggs, cheese, yeast extracts and fortified breakfast cereals
+- You can get B12 in meat, milk, eggs, cheese, yeast extracts and fortified breakfast cereals

 - B12 is the only vitamin not found in vegetables

-It’s not always clear why some people get Vitamin B12 deficiency.
-It is certainly seen more commonly in older people.
-It can also relate to one or more of the following issues, it may be causing your low B12:
+It’s not always clear why some people get low B12.
+It is seen more commonly in older people.
+If you have one of the following issues, it may be causing your low B12:

-- Low B12 intake- e.g due to a vegetarian or vegan diet
+- Low B12 intake in your diet- e.g due to a vegetarian or vegan diet

 - Pernicious Anaemia- an autoimmune condition which results in poor absorption of Vitamin B12 by the stomach

-- Other medications such as Metformin and certain antacids.
+- Other medications you take, such as Metformin and certain antacids.